aquadri95/Top_uk_youtuber_2024/README.md

 - total videos uploaded

 - Where is the data coming from?
-The data is sourced from Kaggle (an Excel extract),
+The data is sourced from Kaggle (assets/dataset/youtube_data_united-kingdom.csv),

 This is my portfolio website